ROCm/HIP/docs/reference/programming_model.rst

 .. _memory_hierarchy:

 .. figure:: ../data/reference/programming_model/memory_hierarchy.svg
-  :alt: Diagram depicting nested rectangles of varying color.
-The outermost one
+  :alt: Diagram depicting the memory hierarchy using nested rectangles.
+The
-        titled "Grid", inside on the upper half a rectangle titled "Cluster".
-        Inside it are two identical rectangles titled "Block", inside them are ones titled "Local" with multiple "Warp" titled rectangles.
-Blocks have not just Local inside, but also rectangles titled "Shared".
-The Shared rectangles of Blocks in the same Cluster are grouped together with a translucent halo titled "Cluster shared".
-Outside the Cluster but inside the Grid is a rectangle titled "Global" with three others
-        inside: "Surface", "Texture" (same color) and "Constant" (different color).
+        outermost is title Grid, containing two rectangles, one titled Cluster and the other titled Global.
+Cluster contains two identical rectangles titled Block, which are partly overlaid and connected by a rectangle titled Cluster Shared.
+The Block rectangles each contain a rectangle titled Local, which in turn contain rectangles titled Warp that include arrows representing the threads.
+Cluster shared contains two rectangles titled Shared, each located within one of the Blocks.
+Global contains three rectangles, titled Constant, Texture and Surface.

   Memory hierarchy.